How To Ship Offshore Gas Processing Skids

 OOG Cargo Declaration

-Complete and submit all necessary OOG (Out of Gauge) cargo declarations to relevant authorities.
+Complete and submit all necessary Out of Gauge (OOG) cargo declarations to relevant authorities.
 Accurate and timely submission of documentation is essential for smooth customs clearance.

 Weight Certificates

 Provide certified weight certificates from a reputable weighing service.
-Accurate weight verification is crucial for safe handling and transportation.
+Accurate weight verification is critical for safe handling and transportation.

 Handling Instructions

 Prepare detailed handling instructions for all parties involved in the shipment.
-Clear instructions minimize the risk of damage or accidents.
+Clear instructions minimise the risk of damage or accidents.

 Other Documentation

 Include all other relevant documentation, such as bills of lading, commercial invoices, and certificates of origin.
-Comprehensive documentation ensures a seamless shipping process.
+Documentation ensures a seamless shipping process.

 International Regulations